Breaking News: Taglines

 Gigants and Caparots

-Giants and caparots, the big heads, are a major part of Mallorcan culture, so it’s no surprise they show their faces on Sant Antoni.
-This is far from the only time they come out, but towns with major Sant Antoni festivities like Sa Pobla have events that include gigants and caparots dancing and parading.
+Giants (‘gigants‘ in Catalan) and caparots (the big heads) are a major part of Mallorcan culture, so it’s no surprise they show their faces at Sant Antoni celebrations.
+This is far from the only time they come out, but towns with major Sant Antoni festivities like Sa Pobla have events that include gigants and caparots dancing and parading through the streets.

 Espinagades